abdrahmansoltan/Learning-Notes/Git/01-Git.md

 ## Git commands Notes

 - moving a file and **renaming** a file are the same thing.
 Because moving a file to a new file path, is a way of renaming it So we're actually going to use "move" as the way to rename it.
 So "git + mv" for short, that's "git + move" and we move the "second_file.txt" to be "secondary_file.txt".
-- `git diff` compares the changes in the working directory files to the staging index
-  - `git diff --staged` compares staged files to the repository versions.

 - always make atomic commits
 - **Compare commits** :